 The surf simulator is a small, cushioned pool with a wave machine that allows you to surf in place.
-We've never tried it, but it looks fun and usually draws a crowd of teenagers.
-Get to the waterpark early if you want to give it a shot without worrying about people seeing you wipe out.
+We haven’t tried it, but it looks fun and draws a crowd of teenagers.
+Get to the park early if you want to give it a shot without worrying about people seeing you wipe out.

 Part of the waterpark is designed for very small children.
 It's like a traditional playground that just happens to be wet.
 There are lots of lounge chairs for parents to relax on while watching the kids.
 It's relaxing to sit in a nook of fake rocks and let water run down your back.

 There are lounge chairs all around the waterpark and a dedicated sunbathing area with sprinklers and a frozen yogurt truck called Curls 'n Swirls.
 The frozen yogurt is great and much better than the ice cream available at Bobby Dee's restaurant nearby.